MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/configure-service-updates.md

  3. When you've finished setting the configuration options, select **Save**.

 After you set the update environment and update cadence, Microsoft generates an update calendar for the next six months.
 This calendar shows exactly when the configured sandbox and production environments will be updated.
 Therefore, you will know when to expect each update.
-To view the calendar, select the **View the update calendar** link.
+To view the calendar, select **View the update calendar**.

 > [!IMPORTANT]
 > After the settings are saved, you can change them at any time.
 However, if there is an ongoing rollout, the new settings won't be used to update the existing rollout timings.
 Instead, they will start to be used in the next rollout.
 An ongoing rollout is defined by the 14-day period between the date when the email notification about the update of the sandbox environment is sent and the date when the production environment is updated.